News + Articles

 How Long Do Dental Bridges Last?

-Bridges typically last 7–10 years on average, while implant bridges can exceed 15 years with proper care and maintenance.
+On average, traditional bridges last 7–10 years, while implant-supported bridges can exceed 15 years with proper maintenance.

-Longevity depends on factors like material quality, bridge location, and your daily oral hygiene habits.
+Longevity depends on factors like material quality, location in the mouth, and your daily oral hygiene habits.

-Dental bridges offer a practical way to replace missing teeth, but like any treatment, they come with both pros and cons.
-Here’s a quick overview to help you decide if a dental bridge is right for you:
+Dental bridges offer a practical way to replace missing teeth, but like any treatment, they come with both advantages and disadvantages.

 Advantages

-A dental bridge blends in with your natural teeth, helping you smile confidently and speak clearly.
+Natural Appearance: Your dentist designs the bridge to blend seamlessly with your natural teeth, helping you smile confidently and speak clearly.

-Unlike implants, bridges don’t require surgery, making them a great choice if you prefer a less invasive solution.
+Non-Surgical Option: Bridges do not require surgery, making them a great choice if you prefer a less invasive solution to replace missing teeth.

 Disadvantages

-To support the bridge, your dentist needs to file down the teeth next to the gap, which may weaken them over time.
+Affects Adjacent Teeth: To support the bridge, your dentist needs to file down the healthy teeth next to the gap to place crowns, which permanently alters their structure.

-While a bridge can last 5 to 15 years, it may eventually need to be replaced due to wear or changes in your oral health.
+Limited Longevity: While a bridge can last 5 to 15 years, it may eventually need replacement due to wear or changes in your oral health.

 Bridge Alternatives: Which Is Right for You?